YannikJozef/evaluate-news-nlp/README.md

 - Service workers
 - Using APIs and creating requests to external URLs

 The foundation of this code was delivered by Udacity.
-Modifications have been made in regard to the single files in regard to make the application run and to modify the user interface.
+Modifications have been made to the single files in order to make the application run and to modify the user interface.

 # Technologies